migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

+2024-09-09 Mon (on call):

+---

-2024-09-08 Sun (3 hr): Completed research on Coinbase smart wallet.
+2024-09-08 Sun (3 hr; on call): Completed research on Coinbase smart wallet.
 Fixed DNS configurations for h.country.

-2024-09-07 Sat (10 hr): Continued Coinbase smart wallet research.
+2024-09-07 Sat (10 hr; on call): Continued Coinbase smart wallet research.
 Deep dived into their deployment criteria.
 This will be deployed only once ERC-4337 contracts are deployed.
 Examined bundler [implementations](https://www.erc4337.io/resources) with focus on the Typescript implementation by [eth-infinitism](https://github.com/eth-infinitism/bundler).
 Will continue look into other implementations listed on the resources.

-2024-09-06 Fri: Completed deep dive into ERC-4337 whitepaper.
+2024-09-06 Fri (on call): Completed deep dive into ERC-4337 whitepaper.
 Began researching [Coinbase smart wallet](https://github.com/coinbase/smart-wallet).

-2024-09-05 Thu: [Deep dived](https://brazen-need-a0a.notion.site/ERC-4337-Account-Abstraction-Using-Alt-Mempool-8dcd5d9b769842f0acbf095e8f9680f1) into [ERC-4337 whitepaper](https://eips.ethereum.org/EIPS/eip-4337) in order to understand all components and criteria required for deployment in Harmony.
+2024-09-05 Thu (on call): [Deep dived](https://brazen-need-a0a.notion.site/ERC-4337-Account-Abstraction-Using-Alt-Mempool-8dcd5d9b769842f0acbf095e8f9680f1) into [ERC-4337 whitepaper](https://eips.ethereum.org/EIPS/eip-4337) in order to understand all components and criteria required for deployment in Harmony.
 Inspected Aaron's [commits](https://github.com/panoptic-labs/panoptic-v1-core/compare/main...polymorpher:panoptic-v1-core:main) on the the Panoptic command line interface, wrapping up all deployment process and scripts.

-2024-09-04 Wed: [Fixing](https://github.com/harmony-one/panoptic-v1-core-cli/commit/66694ce69b197e6393fd4c1b2207b1c968f82163) a bug related to the collateral trackers for the tokens during the mint token operation.
+2024-09-04 Wed (on call): [Fixing](https://github.com/harmony-one/panoptic-v1-core-cli/commit/66694ce69b197e6393fd4c1b2207b1c968f82163) a bug related to the collateral trackers for the tokens during the mint token operation.
 Works for the actual tokens but for minted test tokens, not working at the moment.
 Analyzing the cause.

-2024-09-03 Tue: Connected the core componentes of Panoptic to the [command line interface](https://github.com/harmony-one/panoptic-v1-core-cli/commit/8432bf400e12c83753b1635ce25039f8185db999) component.
+2024-09-03 Tue (on call): Connected the core componentes of Panoptic to the [command line interface](https://github.com/harmony-one/panoptic-v1-core-cli/commit/8432bf400e12c83753b1635ce25039f8185db999) component.
 Troubleshooted problem related to deploying pools if it's already deployed with a different fee.

 2024-09-02 Mon: Holiday